npm-zula/unique-ux/src/pages/blog/chatgpt.md

 </details>
 <br>

-### Combining Input Types (Putting it all together!)
+### Combining Input Types: The Grand Finale

-By combining these different input types, the model is provided with a clear goal, an example to base the output on, and specific guidelines to follow in order to generate an accurate and relevant output.
+By blending these diverse input types, we equip the model with a clear objective, a referential example for output generation, and precise guidelines for producing accurate and relevant results.

-Keep in mind that there are many ways to use input types, many ways to categorize information, and many combinations of words to explore, this is just one example, but by experimenting with different inputs types you will probably stumble onto a useful combination that fits your needs.
+Remember, there are limitless ways to utilize input types, categorize information, and explore various word combinations.
+While the examples provided here serve as a starting point, your own experimentation with different input types will likely uncover combinations perfectly suited to your unique needs.

-## That's my input on beginner prompting in chatGPT!
+And that wraps up our beginner's guide to prompting in ChatGPT!

-So that's a look at some basic prompting techniques you can use with chatGPT.
-Thanks for reading the article.
-The next section we will be covering intermediate prompting techniques and examples, so stay tuned to learn more, and don’t forget to subscribe to the unique ux YouTube channel.
-Let’s get prompting!
+This article has provided you with a glimpse into some fundamental prompting techniques you can leverage with ChatGPT.
+I appreciate your time in reading this article.
+Next up, we'll be diving into intermediate prompting techniques and examples.
+So, stay tuned to explore further and make sure to subscribe to the Unique UX YouTube channel.
+Let's get prompting!

-Okay, you know how sometimes you're using a website or app and it just sucks?
-Here at Unique Ux, we find common crappy ux mistakes and whip them into shape!
+Do you ever find yourself frustrated by an app or website that seems poorly designed?
+At Unique UX, we identify common UX flaws and transform them into user-friendly experiences!

-It's like a digital self-improvement program for your content, but without the early morning wake-up calls or sweatpants-only dress code.
+Consider it a digital self-improvement program for your content, minus the grueling early morning wake-up calls and mandatory sweatpants dress code.

-We want to help you find a unique way to serve your users and customers, so don't forget to like and subscribe for more information on user experience design and AI technology like chatGPT.
+Our goal is to assist you in finding a unique approach to serving your users and customers.
+So, don't forget to like and subscribe for more insights into user experience design and cutting-edge AI technologies like ChatGPT.